A Guide to On-Campus Living in 2023

 Rice University

 Rice University is globally known for its productivity and discoveries in applied sciences, from artificial hearts to computer programming to artificial intelligence.
-Moreover, like most highly demanding universities, this university is also known for its campus life that has come close to being ‘zany.’
+Moreover, like most highly demanding universities, this university is also known for its campus life, which has come close to being ‘zany.’

 Two of the school’s most fascinating dorms are McMurtry College and Duncan College, named after their longtime benefactors.
 The buildings are LEED-certified Gold and can accommodate up to 650 students.

-It utilizes innovative ways to boost sustainability like energy-efficient bathrooms pods in every room.
+It utilizes innovative ways to boost sustainability, like energy-efficient bathroom pods in every room.
 Plus, its rooftop gardens add sustainability and a cooling factor.
 No wonder Rice University has one of the best dorms in the whole of the US.

 THE LAWN